Merith-TK/packwiz-wrapper/readme.md

 - `pw batch` will run packwiz commands in all subfolders of a folder
   - run from the folder containing the folders with pack.toml's
   - `pw batch refresh` will refresh all subpacks
+    ```
+    pack1/
+    pack2/
+    ```
+  - note, batchmode supports "recursion" such as `pw batch batch refresh` will run refresh in each sub/subfolder,
+    ```
+    pack1/
+      subpack1/
+      subpack2/
+    pack2/
+      subpack1/
+      subpack2/
+    ```

+## arb
+- Runs arbitrary command from arguments
+  - `pw arb mkdir .minecraft` will run `mkdir .minecraft`
+  - really only useful if you are using batchmode as you can run a single arbitrary command in every pack folder

 ## flags